Platoon (film): Plot

 Realizing Barnes was responsible for Elias' death, Taylor attempts to talk the heads into fragging Barnes in retaliation, not realizing Barnes has overheard them.
 He enters the abandoned bunker they use for gathering and taunts them.
 Barnes fights off an attack by Taylor, cutting his face with a push dagger before departing.

 The platoon is sent back out to a defensive position.
 Taylor shares a foxhole with Francis.
-When a major NVA night assault occurs, much of the platoon is killed, including Wolfe and most of Barnes' followers.
-An NVA sapper destroys the battalion headquarters in a suicide attack forcing Captain Harris to call an air strike on their shrinking perimeter.
+When a major NVA and VC night assault occurs, much of the platoon is killed, including Wolfe and most of Barnes' followers.
+An NVA or VC sapper destroys the battalion headquarters in a suicide attack, forcing Captain Harris to call an air strike on their shrinking perimeter.
 In the chaos, Taylor encounters a wounded Barnes, who attempts to kill Taylor before both are knocked unconscious by the air strike.

-Regaining consciousness after sunrise, Taylor picks up a rifle and finds Barnes who dares Taylor to kill him, and Taylor shoots him dead.
-Francis stabs himself in the leg, reminding Taylor that twice wounded men are returned home.
-As a helicopter carries the two men away, Taylor sobs as he flies away from the battlefield, reflecting on how the war has changed him.
+Regaining consciousness after sunrise, an injured but walking Taylor picks up a rifle and finds Barnes who is injured and crawling away.
+Barnes orders Taylor to get him a medic, to which Taylor doesn’t respond.
+Barnes sees Taylor isn’t acting on the order, and then dares Taylor to shoot him.
+Taylor shoots him dead.
+Francis survives the battle unharmed but stabs himself in the leg, reminding Taylor that twice wounded men are returned home.
+As a helicopter carries the two men away, Taylor sobs as he flies away from the battlefield, reflecting on how his experiences in the war will remain with him.